top of page

 'Dendro-thrope, part tree, part human.'
 Face of //Kabbo

-'Dendro-thrope, part tree, part human.'
-Face of //Kabbo, 19th San shaman and teacher on a Kokerboom tree in the Northern Cape, South Africa.
+The spirit of //Kabbo, one of the last teacher from the /Xam San Bushmen on a Kokerboom tree in the Northern Cape, South Africa.
+The San are the oldest indigenous culture living in their place of origin.
 Photo courtesy of Craig Foster.

 mandala%20draft%206_edited.png